-Cyber Risks: The risk of financial loss, disruption to operations or reputational loss resulting from a cyber-attack leading to a data breach, damage to EIL's software or hardware, malicious disruption and/or denial of service.
+Cyber Risks: The risk of financial loss, disruption to operations or reputational damage resulting from a cyber-attack which may lead to a data breach, damage to EIL's software or hardware, malicious disruption and/or denial of service.

-Internal Control Failure including Fraud: Failure of internal control processes due to incorrect design and implementation or management override.
+Failure of internal processes / controls: Failure of internal control processes due to incorrect design and implementation or management override.